 Additional Usage Guides

-Here are some further guides regarding use of our Messaging APIs:
+Here are some further guides regarding the use of our Messaging APIs:

 - Using Postman to Send API Requests